 Providing your cat with a balanced diet throughout her pregnancy and while she is suckling means she should be able to feed her kittens until they are weaned at six to eight weeks old.
 You can begin the weaning process by providing well-mashed kitten food from three to four weeks of age.
-If the litter is very large you may have to supplement their diet with specialised kitten milk at an earlier age.
-If the mum cannot feed her young or the kittens are orphaned, you will need to take over the feeding completely.
-If this is the case, contact your vet for advice or call the Cats Protection Helpline 03000 12 12 12.
+If the litter is very large you may have to supplement their diet with specialised kitten milk at an earlier age, please speak to your yet for further advice.
+If the mum cannot feed her kittens or the kittens are orphaned, you will need to take over the feeding completely.
+If this is the case, contact your vet for advice.
 Kittens have small stomachs and high energy requirements, so need to be fed little and often.
 Their food should generally be checked and replaced four times daily.